iterative/dvc.org/content/blog/2020-08-27-august-20-community-gems.md

 ### [Q: What's the relationship between your DVC remote and cache?
 If I have an external cache, do I really need a DVC remote?](https://discordapp.com/channels/485586884165107732/563406153334128681/747588572479094866)

-You can think of your DVC remote similar to your Git remote, but for data and model artifacts- it's a place to backup and share artifacts, like datasets and models, and it gives you methods to push and pull those artifacts to and from your team.
+You can think of your DVC remote similar to your Git remote, but for data and model artifacts- it's a place to backup and share artifacts.
+It also gives you methods to push and pull those artifacts to and from your team.

-Your DVC cache (by default, it's located in `.dvc/cache`) serves a similar purpose to a `.git` cache.
-They're both _local_ caches that optimize access to files (data and models for DVC cache, and code for Git cache).
+Your DVC cache (by default, it's located in `.dvc/cache`) serves a similar purpose to your Git objects database (which is by default located in `.git/objects`).
+They're both _local_ caches that store files (including various versions of them) in a content-addressable format, which helps you quickly checkout different versions to your local workspace.
+The difference is that `.dvc/cache` is for data/model artifacts, and `.git/objects` is for code.

 Usually, your DVC remote is a superset of `.dvc/cache`- everything in your cache is a copy of something in your remote (though there may be files in your DVC